eigenzy/CMPSO/README.md

 # Coevolutionary Multiobjective Particle Swarm Optimization (CMPSO) [1]

 ## Disclaimer:
-This repository acts as an implementation of the authors' work in MATLAB.
+- This repository acts as an implementation of the authors' work in MATLAB.
+- Ensure to download all MATLAB files as some of them are essential *functions* for the execution of *CMPSO.m*.

 ## Introduction: